I thought I would add a home for rants and stuff. It’s a work in progress. Check back on occasion for updates.

 Or as I call it, sneeze powder.
 More places are starting to put disposable pepper mills or re useable grinders on the table.
 It’s about freakn time.
 Sneeze powder has none of the essential oils left in it.
 It doesn’t have any complex flavor left and it’s hot.
 Pitch the Pepper Shakers Please.

 Nothing about eggs should be clear.
 Clear=Uncooked.
-A properly cooked sunny side up egg is very tough to come by.
-A properly Poached egg requires patience.
+A properly cooked egg is surprisingly elusive.
 I really think that places that are trying to be breakfastcentric should have cooks that can cook eggs perfectly which brings me to…

 I guess if I had to choose between overcooked or undercooked eggs I’d pick overcooked.
 When you overcook and egg you rob it of it’s unctuousness.
 It becomes dryer as the cooking increases.
 There is not much worse breakfast wise than an overcooked brown Omelette, well, except for maybe for overcooked Scrambled Eggs.